helenrm365/rm365-tools-testing/INVENTORY_MANAGEMENT_LOGIC.md

 ## Import & Sync Operations

 ### Automatic Product Discovery
-**How it works:** Enabled products synced from UK Magento catalog
+**How it works:** ALL products synced from UK Magento catalog (regardless of enabled/disabled status)

 **Process:**
-1. Query `catalog_product_entity` table for ENABLED products (status = 1)
+1. Query `catalog_product_entity` table for ALL products (no status filtering)
 2. Join with EAV attribute tables to get product names
-3. Filter out products with "AW365" in name
+3. Filter out products with categories containing "AW365"
-4. Filter out disabled products (status = 2)
+4. Filter out products with no categories assigned (blank categories)
+5. Filter out products with no website assignment (blank product_websites)
-5. New products automatically added to `inventory_metadata` on page load
+6. New products automatically added to `inventory_metadata` on page load

 **Benefits:**
 - No manual CSV imports required
-- Only active/enabled products appear in inventory
-- Disabled products automatically hidden
-- When re-enabled, products reappear with all data intact
+- All products synced to `inventory_metadata` for data persistence
+- Use `discontinued_status` custom attribute for filtering in the UI
+- `inventory_metadata` preserved even if product status changes
 - Always up-to-date with Magento catalog

 **Important:**
-- Gets only ENABLED products from Magento catalog
+- Gets ALL products from Magento catalog (no enabled/disabled filtering)
-- Disabled products excluded but `inventory_metadata` preserved
+- ALL products synced to `inventory_metadata` (data persists)
 - Uses UK Magento as canonical source
 - Read-only database access
 - Product names from EAV attribute system
+- Filter by custom `discontinued_status` attribute in UI, not system status

 ### Sync Magento Sales Data
 **Endpoint:** `POST /inventory/management/sync-magento-data`